K-Sato1995/gatsbyBlog/content/posts/Use-MailCatcher-locally/index.md

 ---
-title: "Use MailCatcher locally"
+title: 'Use MailCatcher locally'
 slug: use-mailcatcher-locally
 date: 2019-11-06
 language: english
-category: Rails
+category: Programming
 tags:
   - Mail
   - Rails
 published: true
-description: "Here is a simple guideline about how to use MailCatcher locally."
+description: 'Here is a simple guideline about how to use MailCatcher locally.'
 ---

 # Install MailCatcher locally

 No need to add it to Gemfile or anything.
 Just install it on your local machine.